-Note: Cities marked with an asterisk were not originally included in the Center's database.
-Sources: Lexis-Nexis database and Google using specified identified with an asterisk in Table 1, were not originally included.
+Next, the list of cited localities was compared with the Center's database of 173 cities and towns.1 Twenty-two of the cities cited in the press as troubled were already included in the local database.
+Another ten, identified with an asterisk in Table 1, were not originally included.
 Eight of these ten were added to the sample used for the regression analysis.
 The other two (Altoona PA and Prichard AL) were excluded due to data collection constraints, so the final sample used in the analysis consisted of 181 localities.